-Figure 29 - A 'message' denotes either an action or an event
+Figure 28 - A 'message' denotes either an action or an event

 Both actions and events, realized by the SOA services, are denoted by the messages.
-The Reference Model states that the action model characterizes the "permissible set of actions that may be invoked against a service."
-We extend that notion here to include events and that messages are intended for invoking actions or for notification of events.
+The Reference against a service."
+We extend that notion here to include events and that messages are intended for